Cdc Tricks

 - Enable Remote Desktop on the target PC (

-Settings > System > Remote Desktop
+Settings > System > Remote Desktop). - Connect using

-) and the target computer's IP address.
+Remote Desktop(mstsc) and the target computer's IP address.

 - Enable Remote Desktop on the target PC (